 The first one, surely, was at the Gymnasium Münchenstein, where I spent one and a half years in near comprehensive, intensive, fully lived happiness.
 Because of the people I was at school with, because of the projects we were doing (we performed my first play and took it on a mini tour to Zürich and a place called Liestal, and it was a tremendous success with the audiences wherever we went), because of the discoveries, the newness of it all.
 Pain too, yes, now and then, but not much and not lasting and not beyond what you’d expect in your final years of growing up.

 The classic freedom of not having any responsibilities yet at all, but being able to follow your inclinations.
 To travel, to drive (on a whim to Munich and back in a couple of days, with a girl friend who was then almost my girlfriend), to experiment, to be cool.
 To make a statement and feel good about it.
 I’m certain we knew then that we were happy and privileged and hopeful and young; and we still knew it, almost as much, in Grenoble, that weekend in August of 1988.
 The notion I keep coming back to: unencumbered.
 At ease, with ourselves, with it all.

-I’m glad now I have this tape.
-I shall keep it, of course, and – if I’m around and still have a machine to play it then – listen to it again in another twenty-five years or so.
+I’m glad now I have this Tape.
+I shall keep it, of course, and—if I’m around and still have a machine to play it then—listen to it again in another twenty-five years or so.
 I have a feeling it will sound no different.
-It’s endearing, to me at least, to hear me like that, but it is so remote.
-So …unrecognisable.
-I’m listening to the stories of a young man I barely know at all.
+It’s endearing, to me at least, to hear me like this, but it is so remote.
+So unrecognisable: I’m listening to the stories of a young man I barely know at all.
 How strange.
 How fascinating too, but how odd.
 To not, more deeply, feel connected.
-As someone who thinks connection is everything and everything is connected…
+As someone who thinks connection is everything, and that everything is in fact connected…